SP2-MC2/Readability-Resources/README.md

-# This Repository: 300 human-written document comprehension questions and tools for generating Cloze tests
+# Human-written readability questions and tools for generating Cloze readability tests
 This repository contains:
 - 300 human-written, expert validated comprehension questions for 100 documents
 - Code that can be used to generate both Smart and Traditional Cloze tests (see more detail below).